isomerpages/govtech-stp/_travel-and-health-control-measures/tracetogether-for-travellers.md

   </tbody>
   </table>

-Details on where the tokens collection booths/counters can be found here (include link to Q2 of TT FAQs).
+Details on where the tokens collection booths/counters can be found [here](https://support.tracetogether.gov.sg/hc/en-sg/articles/900007674443-Where-can-Short-Term-Visitors-collect-their-TraceTogether-TT-Tokens-from-the-checkpoints-) .

 ### 2. Using TraceTogether